tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### 13. Instructor Do: Create Views (10 min)

-Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g584fa64c5f_1_83) to begin the discussion of views.
-A **view** in SQL is a virtual table that can be created from a single table, multiple tables, or another view.
+In this activity, students will learn how to create and utilize views, virtual tables that can be created from a single table, multiple tables, or another view.

 **File:** [query.sql](Activities/08-Ins_Create_Views/Solved/query.sql)

-This activity will be a pleasant interlude from some of the heavy lifting we have been doing in Postgres.
-It is not crucial, so feel free to tweak the length and content as you deem appropriate.
+Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g584fa64c5f_1_83) to begin the discussion of views.

 Tell students:

 * Up to this point, we have seen relatively long queries, especially when they involve joins and subqueries.

 * There is a way to save a long query under a name and run that name as a shortcut.